 No. 4: Limited-Time Sales

-Ever gotten one of those email blasts telling you that the best sale is happening right now, but you only have 48 hours to make the most of it?
+Ever got one of those email blasts telling you that the best sale is happening right now, but you only have 48 hours to make the most of it?
 But then you get it once every two weeks?
 Retailers are marketing using artificial time constraints—more commonly known as flash sales—to draw in consumers.
-Flash promotions are sales that only last within a certain timeframe.
+Flash sales are promotions that only last within a certain timeframe.
 From in-store banners that say “1-day only,” to emails that promote online-only deals, flash sales tap into a consumer’s sense of urgency.

 No one wants to miss out on a good deal, so if you could get the same shirt at a discount today, why wait, right?
 However, with every perk, there’s a catch.
 While many sales are said to last for a set number of hours, the inventory may not last that long.

 Consumers know that during many flash sales, there is a limited supply of the product up for grabs.
 This adds additional psychological pressure for them to snatch it up while they can.
 Not only does this further their want to buy, it also signifies to them that they’re one of the lucky ones if they get to buy it.

 An online retailer that has successfully implemented this pricing strategy is Zulily.
 A merchant targeting mothers and children, Zulily thrives on flash sales.
 Centering its business around flash sales, Zulily posts sales every day for selected brands or vendors.

 Many retailers spread the word about online flash sales by coupling email marketing with loyalty programs.
 Have customers sign up for loyalty points with an email address and encourage them to earn more points during sales.

 If you had to pick between “Buy one get one free,” or “50% off two items,” which one would you choose?
 It actually doesn’t matter.
 Buying two of the same items at half off is the same as paying full price for one item and getting another free.